 It was so dangerous that, from 2000 to 2010, over 40 pedestrians and cyclists were struck here.
 That same decade, a car crashed into the Atlantic median and knocked down the stoplight, not once but twice.
 And pedestrians are stranded on that median every day because the street is so wide and the crosswalk timing so short.
 Clearly, someone needed to fix this intersection.

-This was a life-safety problem more than a design problem, but we took it on as a pro bono cause.
-First, since we’re architects, we drew up a proposed solution.
-In our plan, curb extensions would shorten the crosswalks, and bollards would protect the medians (and any pedestrians caught mid-way next to those ill-fated stoplights).
-Next, we started a petition, enlisted the block association and the community board, wrote letters and newspaper articles, and petitioned local officials.
-And finally, we partnered with the DOT to effect a change.
+It was more of a life-safety problem than a design problem, but we took it on as a pro-bono case.
+First, since we’re architects, we drafted a plan.
+In our solution, curb extensions would shorten the crosswalks, and bollards would protect the medians (and any pedestrians stuck at the unlucky stoplight).
+Next, we started a petition, roped in the block association and the community board, wrote letters and newspaper articles, and enlisted the support of local officials.
+Finally, we partnered with the DOT to effect a change.

 The results have been dramatic.
 The DOT went above and beyond our proposals.
-They also widened the median, increased crosswalk times, installed countdown clocks, eliminated turns, planted traffic-calming trees, and added bike lanes.
-Now, Atlantic is still a major artery, but crossing at Washington is no problem.
+They also eliminated turns, widened the median, increased crosswalk times, installed countdown clocks, planted traffic-calming trees, added bike lanes, and most recently changed the last block of Underhill Ave. into a pedestrian plaza.
+Now, Atlantic is still a major artery, but crossing at Washington is a piece of cake.